-OHCA's Long Term Care Administration (LTCA) dedicated waiver staff are responsible for program monitoring and oversight and will address individual problems as they are discovered with regard to operations and administrative functions that are performed by all contracted entities.
-LTCA dedicated waiver staff will maintain administrative authority through the use of an electronic database designed for storing information received related to problems identified and resolution of these matters.
-The LTCA Contract Monitor will be directly responsible for mediating any individual problems pertaining to administrative authority.
-The LTCA Contract Monitor will work with the designated Contractor Point of Contact to resolve any problems in a timely amnner.
-The LTCA Contract Monitor will have the use of penalties and sanctions in accordance with the terms of the contract.
+OHCA's Long Term Services & Supports (LTSS) dedicated waiver staff are responsible for program monitoring and oversight and will address individual problems as they are discovered with regard to operations and administrative functions that are performed by all contracted entities.
+LTSS dedicated waiver staff will maintain administrative authority through the use of an electronic database designed for storing information received related to problems identified and resolution of these matters.
+The LTSS Contract Monitor will be directly responsible for mediating any individual problems pertaining to administrative authority.
+The LTSS Contract Monitor will work with the designated Contractor Point of Contact to resolve any problems in a timely manner.
+The LTSS Contract Monitor will have the use of penalties and sanctions in accordance with the terms of the contract.
 Problems requiring additional OHCA staff will be addressed in workgroups involving appropriate personnel to resolve issues timely and effectively.

-ii.
-Remediation Data Aggregation Remediation-related Data Aggregation and Analysis (including trend identification)
+Remediation-related Data Aggregation and Analysis (including trend identification)